jupyter/enhancement-proposals/xeus-incorporation/xeus-incorporation.md

 ### Demonstrate continued growth and development

 Beyond the xeus-based kernels, there is a new push in the project motivated by the development of the JupyterLab visual debugger.
-We think that the core library is fairly complete already and that most of the work will be done in xeus-based language kernels such as xeus-cling and xeus-python.
+We think that the core xeus library is fairly complete already and that most of the work already done will apply to other xeus-based language kernels such as xeus-cling.

 ### Integrate well with other official Subprojects.